Basic Cartography and GIS (20 credits)

 Coastal Environments (20 credits)

 This module aims to utilise coastal environments to critically evaluate the complex interactions between nature and society associated with the evolution and management of environmental systems.
-It explores examples drawn from a wide range of coastal settings (e.g. arctic to tropics) and highlight the importance of placing current management approaches into the context of longer term evolution.
-It also utilises data drawn from a coastal setting to develop skills in data presentation and analysis.
-Specifically, the module evaluates the principal controls on short and long term evolution of contrasting coastal environments; examines the nature and possible impacts of coastal hazards; evaluates how society can best manage the coastal environment and its associated hazards; and assesses the causes and consequences of sea level change during the past, present and future.
+It will explore examples drawn from a wide range of coastal settings (e.g. arctic to tropics) and highlight the importance of placing current management approaches into the context of longer term evolution.
+It will also utilise data drawn from a coastal setting to develop skills in data presentation and analysis.

 GIS and Remote Sensing for Environmental Management (20 credits)

-This module introduces advanced techniques related to the collection, analysis and presentation of spatial data associated with environmental management.
-Building on the principles of Geographical Information Systems (GIS) and of spatial analysis techniques gained at Levels 4 and 5, this module considers the specific role of GIS and remote sensing in environmental management and places a particular emphasis on opensource software and its applications.
+This module considers the specific role of GIS and remote sensing in environmental management and places a particular emphasis on open source software and its applications.
 Environmental management requires the increasing use of spatial data and associated analysis tools, the skills developed on this module will be valuable to any student wishing to pursue a career in the environmental sector.

 Soil Science and Land Management (20 credits)

 An understanding of soil science is fundamental to the management of ecosystems at all levels, whether it is for crop and livestock production, preventing erosion and land degradation, the maintenance of biodiversity or the management of urban open space and sports turf.
-This module equips you with the knowledge and understanding required to manage, maintain and improve soil quality and productivity in the context of crop and animal production, conservation management or for recreational use.
+This module aims to equip students with the knowledge and understanding required to manage, maintain and improve soil quality and productivity in the context of crop and animal production, conservation management or for recreational use.